epgremill3/imagine2018/_outline.md

 ### Problems We'll Run Into

-- "Lose" a collaborator part-way through: what happens to their work?
+- "Lose" a collaborator part-way through: what happens to his/her work?
 - Merge conflicts on `master`
 - Manual testing is tedious and painful
 - Things will break unexpectedly because we're not well coordinated